Welcome! Before we get to the good stuff, a few announcements:

 I get a lot of questions from people about suggestions for nut free lunch ideas.

 Actually, most of the lunches I pack don't have nuts in them.
 We do not have any allergies, and we do not go to a nut free school.
-But because I am always striving for variety, and my kids are huge nut eaters, I end up packing a lot of lunches without nuts anyway.
+But because I am always striving for variety, and my kids are not huge nut eaters, I end up packing a lot of lunches without nuts anyway.

-- Any time whole nuts are required in a recipe, you can certainly just leave them out.
+Any time whole nuts are required in a recipe, you can certainly just leave them out.
 If you're looking for that added crunch as a topping, try other crunchy things - crush dried banana chips, or get a nut free granola.
-You can also get roasted and salted soy nut, or try sunflower seeds - they will give you a similar texture.
+You can also get roasted and salted soy nuts, or try sunflower seeds - they will give you a similar texture.

 One final disclaimer:

 As I said, we do not have nut allergies.
 I am not an expert on whether or not a product contains traces of nuts.
 If you have an allergy please just use my lunches as a guideline for ideas, but always carefully read packages to ensure that you know what you are getting.
 All of the items I have shown in these lunches do not contain nuts in the ingredients, but I can't guarantee that they are all from a totally nut free facility.
 Do your own research please.